Maternity Photoshoot Ideas, Tips, and Style Inspiration

 When to Plan Your Pregnancy Photoshoot

-The best time for a pregnancy photoshoot is usually between 28 and 36 weeks.
+The best time for a maternity photoshoot is usually between 28 and 36 weeks.
 Around this stage, your bump is more defined and visible in photos, but you’re still likely to feel comfortable enough to move around and enjoy the session.
-This window also gives some flexibility, in case you need to reschedule because of weather or how you're feeling.
+This window also gives some flexibility, in case you need to reschedule because of the weather or how you're feeling.

 It’s best not to wait too close to your due date.
 Babies sometimes arrive earlier than planned, and you may find you’re more tired or uncomfortable later on.
 Scheduling earlier means you’re more likely to feel at ease, which helps the photos feel natural and relaxed.